HubertSotnowski/cainapp-old/README.md

    `sudo apt install ffmpeg`

-5. Download the model and put it into the cain folder📁
+5. Download the model and put it into the cainapp folder📁

 6. In terminal, run ` cd cainapp/ ` then ```python3 main.py```